reportportal/docs/src/md/src/GettingStarted/Integrations.md

 4. Click on "Submit"

 Now team members on all your projects will be able to submit issues in Jira.
 Options for Post Issue / Link issue are activated.

 [ ![Global Jira Integration Creation](Images/userGuide/gettingStarted/JiraGlobal.png) ](https://youtu.be/tCRh30KDpKc)

 If you need you can add more integrations, by clicking on "Add integration".

-User can add a severall integrations, but with a different name to the **one JIRA project**.
+User can add several integrations, but with a different name to the **one JIRA project**.

 >**Use case:**